-Factors which will affect future financial performance of the PKO Bank Polski SA Group
+Factors which will affect future financial performance of PKO Bank Polski SA

-In the near future, the results of the PKO Bank Polski SA Group will be affected by economic processes which will take place in Poland and in the global economy as well as by reactions of the financial markets.
+In the near future, the results of PKO Bank Polski SA will be affected by economic processes which will take place in Poland and in the global economy as well as by reactions of the financial markets.
 The interest rate policy applied by the Monetary Policy Council and by other largest central banks will also have a great impact on the future performance.
-Detailed predictions concerning trends in the economy are included in this report in point 2.9.
+Detailed predictions about trends in the economy are included in these financial statements in point 2.7 of this report.

-The results of the PKO Bank Polski SA Group will be impacted also by the political and economic situation in Ukraine where operate the Group entities: KREDOBANK SA and factoring and debt collection company.
-The parent company of the Group, PKO Bank Polski SA is continuing activities to ensure the safe operation of its entities in Ukraine in terms of the current political and macroeconomic situation, covering the strengthening of supervisory activities, including i.e. monitoring the funds transferred to those Entities by the Bank and development in the regulatory requirements of the National Bank of Ukraine.
+The results of PKO Bank Polski SA will be impacted also by the political and economic situation in Ukraine where operate the Group entities: KREDOBANK SA and factoring and debt collection company.
+PKO Bank Polski SA is continuing activities to ensure the safe operation of its entities in Ukraine in terms of the current political and macroeconomic situation, covering the strengthening of supervisory activities, including i.e. monitoring the funds transferred to those Entities by the Bank and development in the regulatory requirements of the National Bank of Ukraine.
 PKO Bank Polski SA is continuously analysing macroeconomic risks for KREDOBANK SA activities.